DeveloperBlue/color-thief/README.md

 To fine-tune how ``getPalette()`` determines if an image has transparency, you can also pass an additional checkTransparencyConfig object, where:

 ``pixelConsideredTransparentThreshold`` should be between 0 and 255.
-Default is 10, meaning if a pixel's alpha (0-255) is less than this 10, the pixel is counted towards the overall transparency check.
+Default is 125, meaning if a pixel's alpha (0-255) is less than this 10, the pixel is counted towards the overall transparency check.

 ``pixelConsideredTransparentThreshold`` should be between 0 and 1.
-Default is 0.1, meaning if 10% of the pixels trigger the pixelConsideredTransparentThreshold check, the image is considered transparent.
+Default is 0.
+If set to 0, any transparent pixel detected will mean the image is considered to be transparent.
+Any number greater than 0 serves as a treshold.
+For example, when set to 0.1 (a target of 10%); if 10% of all the pixels trigger the pixelConsideredTransparentThreshold check, the image is considered transparent.

 ---